Speaker Johnson navigates 'mission impossible' to avoid shutdown, without clear plan

 But there are still hurdles in the Senate too.

-Beyond getting agreement on a short term bill to avoid a shutdown both chambers are still grappling with a request for emergency aid for Israel, Ukraine, and the border.
+Beyond getting agreement on a short term bill to avoid a shutdown both chambers are still grappling with a request for emergency aid for Israel, Ukraine and the southern border.

 After the House opted to pass a bill just with money for Israel paired with cuts to the IRS that were non starters in the Senate, leaders there are working to cobble together a broader national security funding package.
 Senate Minority Leader Mitch McConnell backs the administration's request for Ukraine money but is insisting Democrats have to back some policy changes to current immigration laws.